-The Oscar race for costume design is once again devoted to dazzling period pieces: George C. Wolfe’s August Wilson adaptation “Ma Rainey’s Black Bottom,” Autumn de Wilde’s “Emma,” David Fincher’s monochromatic “Mank,” Niki Caro’s live-action “Mulan, and Matteo Garrone’s “Pinocchio.”
+The Oscar race for costume design is once again devoted to dazzling period pieces: George C. Wolfe’s August Wilson adaptation “Ma Rainey’s Black Bottom” (the CDGA period winner), Autumn de Wilde’s “Emma,” David Fincher’s monochromatic “Mank,” Niki Caro’s live-action “Mulan (the CDGA fantasy winner), and Matteo Garrone’s “Pinocchio.”

-Having Viola Davis to dress might have helped Roth.
-Landing in the Best Actress race was a historic Oscar nomination for Davis (her fourth — the most of any Black actress).
+But “Ma Rainey’s” 89-year-old, Oscar-winning costume designer, Ann Roth (“The English Patient”) is the clear favorite.
+And it certainly helps that the momentum is with Viola Davis in the Best Actress race.
+This was her fourth Oscar nomination — the most for any Black actress.
 She plays the trailblazing ’20s blues singer, who flaunted her flashy wardrobe to convey a sexy, subversive image.
 Ross put Davis in a rubber suit modeled after Aretha Franklin, and assembled an array of bold and durable outfits (including flowing berry-red and blue velvet dresses).
 But, crucially, Roth also helped out hair department head Mia Neal and makeup stylist Sergio Lopez Rivera by informing them that Rainey made her wigs out of horsehair and had a mouthful of gold teeth.

-Unlike her previous work on “Persuasion,” though, Byrne was inspired by an infusion of color.
-In fact, the romcom, with Anya Taylor-Joy (“The Queen’s Gambit”) as the matchmaker title character, boldly embraces color and shape at a time when the 19th century Regency period underwent radical changes in female fashion.
+With “Emma,” Byrne was inspired by an infusion of color.
+In fact, the romcom, starring Anya Taylor-Joy (“The Queen’s Gambit”), boldly embraces color and shape at a time when the 19th century Regency period underwent radical changes in female fashion.
 The costume designer was stirred by the use of inventive color combinations and fabric mixtures as symbols of individuality and fun.
-And Emma undergoes striking wardrobe changes in every scene as part of her character arc.
+And Emma undergoes striking wardrobe changes to mark the changing of the seasons.
 But the long yellow cape became an instant favorite.

 Costume designer Trish Summerville studied ’30s Hollywood fashions for David Fincher’s “Mank,” about witty, alcoholic screenwriter Herman J. Mankiewicz (Gary Oldman) struggling to churn out a first draft of “Citizen Kane.”
 This included fitting Amanda Seyfried as starlet and Hearst Castle hostess Marion Davies (the standout is the gold lame dress for Louis B. Mayer’s birthday party), along with the male-dominated studio executives.
 For Oldman’s Mank, though, who was not a sharp dresser, she gave him a couple of trusty suits.
 Of course, the most important aspect of Summerville’s work was determining the right tones for black-and-white.
 For that, she was assisted by her iPhone’s monochromatic setting, and devised a wardrobe built around pastels, with plenty of lavenders, greens, purples, and burgundies.